galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 >    >
 >    > The **reference spectral library** (`.msp`) is used for identification of spectra.
 It contains the recorded and annotated mass spectra of compounds which can be detected in the sample and confirmed via comparison with this library.
 The specific library is the in-house library of metabolite standards. **TODO**: what does it mean?
 >    >
 >    > The **sample metadata** corresponds to a table containing information about our samples.
-In particular, it contains sample name, class (QC, blank, sample, etc.), batch number, and injection order.
+In particular, the tabular file that contains for each sample its associated sample name, class (QC, blank, sample, etc.), batch number, and injection order.
+It is possible to add more columns to include additional details about the samples.
 >    {: .comment}
 >
 {: .hands_on}

-As a result of this step, we should have in our history a green Dataset collection with three `.raw` files.
+As a result of this step, we should have in our history a green Dataset collection with three `.raw` files as well as three separate files with reference alkanes, reference spectral library and sample metadata.

 ## Convert data to mzML